-New study highlights impact of environmental change on older peopleJanuary 31st, 2013 in Health /
+New study highlights impact of environmental change on older peopleJanuary 31, 2013 in Medicine & Health / Health

 Recent natural disasters illustrate vulnerability of older people: majority of deaths from the Great East Japan Earthquake (2011) and Hurricane Katrina (2005) occurred among older people.

 Researchers at the Stockholm Environment Institute at the University of York and Simon Fraser University's Gerontology Research Centre in Canada are calling for better awareness among policy makers and the public of the impact climate change and deteriorating environmental quality will have on an ageing population.

 According to UN projections, by 2050, nearly 25 per cent of the global population will be aged 55 or over.
 An aging population and environmental change are two key policy challenges which need to be addressed to ensure a safe, secure, equitable and sustainable future.
 But international policy makers have given little attention to the effects global environmental change will have on older people.

 A new report from an international consortium led by the Stockholm Environment Institute (SEI) at the University of York and Simon Fraser University's Gerontology Research Centre, and including the Community Service Volunteers' Retired and Senior Volunteer Programme (RSVP), highlights the need to raise awareness of the effects of a changing environment on older people across the world.